cdenoo/elnx-1920-ha-cdenoo/report/report 4.md

 - Check if NGINX is running
 - Check if 3 instances of Wordpress are running

+- Run load test on the NGINX container
+- Check if load is balanced over wordpress servers

 ## Documentation

 - Add a NGINX container